Helen Fielding: Personal life

 Fielding lives in London and also spends time in Los Angeles.
 She and Kevin Curran, a writer and executive producer on The Simpsons, began a relationship in 2000 and had two children.
 Curran died from cancer complications on 25 October 2016.

 Philanthropic work

 Helen is an Ambassador for Save the Children; the Yorkshire Children’s Charity, working to alleviate child poverty in her native Yorkshire; and Ohana One, an organization of Los Angeles plastic surgeons, performing remote surgeries and surgical training in Mozambique and wider Africa using remote technology.

-OxTales, her collection of short stories, was published in aid of Oxfam in 2009.
+Fielding contributed to the collection of short stories Ox-Tales: Air, part of the Ox-Tales series which was published in aid of Oxfam in 2009.